Effective Date: July 1, 2022

 11. OTHER RIGHTS AND IMPORTANT INFORMATION

-Our campuses have CCTV installed to meet our legitimate business interests in protecting the safety of our employees, students, and guests and their property.
-These recordings may be accessed by Flatiron School or the landlord for any of our campuses and facilities.
-This CCTV footage may be made available to third parties authorized by Flatiron School or our applicable landlord.
+Our campuses have security cameras installed to meet our legitimate business interests in protecting the safety of our employees, students, and guests and their property.
+These security camera recordings may be accessed by Flatiron School or the landlord for any of our campuses and facilities.
+This video footage may be made available to third parties authorized by Flatiron School or our applicable landlord.
 These recordings may be shared with competent authorities in accordance with applicable laws, if required.
 The recordings are generally retained for a limited period of time, but may be kept longer where Flatiron School or our applicable landlord determines that it is appropriate, for example in connection with the investigation of an incident, or when competent authorities request us to retain them.

 11.2 COLLECTION OF INFORMATION FROM CHILDREN